remake/remake-docs/site-src/attach-data-to-elements.md

 * <b>`target:`</b>
   *

-* **data-o-type**
-  * This can mark an element as representating either an `"object"` or a `"list"`.
-  * Elements with this attribute can be nested inside of each other and Remake will do its best to also nest the data that's extracted from them.
-    * For example, multiple elements representing `object`s can be nested inside of an element representing a `list`, and a `list` of `object`s will be extracted.
-    * If an `object` is nested inside another `object`, it will be merged with the parent object unless it belong to a key inside the parent object.
 * **data-o-key**
   * Attaching this attribute to an `object` or `list` marks it as belonging a key inside the parent object.
 * **data-o-key-***